 Candidate Welfare

-Take care of yourself and your team – eating, drinking, taking time off, speaking to friends, visiting the Team.
+Take care of yourself and your team – eating, drinking, taking time off, speaking to friends, visiting the Student Voice Team.

 Do not force yourself to do something you do not want to do.

 The same methods do not suit everyone, everyone has their own style, and you do not have to do what other candidates are doing.